-(1/15/22) Looking for Speakers We are looking for presenters for the winter quarter.
-Please send an email to Antares Chen antaresc (at) uchicago (dot) edu if you are interested!
+(9/27/22) Looking for Speakers Welcome back everyone, we’re actively looking for speakers for the fall quarter.
+Please send an email to Chris Kang ctkang (at) uchicago (dot) edu if you are interested!
 We actively encourage talks without slides.

-If you are traveling from the University of Illinois Chicago or Northwestern University, please email Antares Chen antaresc (at) uchicago (dot) edu for help with parking and related logistics.
+If you are traveling from the University of Illinois Chicago or Northwestern University, please email Chris Kang ctkang (at) uchicago (dot) edu for help with parking and related logistics.

 September 28, 2022 12:30 PM — 1:45 PM • JCL 298.